 Attendance Policy: Students who miss class due to an excused absence can work with the instructor to make up any missed work.
+A cold is not an excused absence.
+Quizzes and in-class exercises can seldom be made up.

 Course Grade: The weighted average course grade consists of several components: